 - The ISA World Adaptive Surfing Championship

 Along with its World Championship Series, the ISA works to develop global surfing by providing educational programs in the areas of Judging & Officiating, Coaching & Instructing, Surf School Accreditation, Adapted Surfing, and also provides an ISA Individual Scholarship Program for Junior (under-18) surfers.

-All of the above contribute to the ISA’s ultimate mission, which is for a better surfing future.
+All of the above contribute to the ISA’s ultimate mission, which is to develop surfing globally.